mediamicroservices/mm/README.md

 * this script takes an audio package and reports on data associated with the AIP.
 This is helpful for audio QC.
 * you can run the script two ways.
 The first way is to type in the command line the following: `audiotest [package1] [package2] [package3]`.
 The data will print directly in the command line.
 If you would like to create a csv instead, run the following command: `audiotest [package1] [package2] [package3] >mycsv.csv`.
 This csv file will be created in the home folder, but you can direct it to anywhere on your computer.

-#### barcodeinterpret
-* barcodeinterpret works with xdcamingest to gather metadata about an XDCam disk by scanning the barcode on the disk case.
-This script is no longer in use and development is not supported.

 #### blackatends
 * blackatends reports on the number of black frames at the beginning and end of a video file.
 The report is output into the terminal window.
 Your command will look like this: `blackatends [file1] [file2]`.